 Advances in telecommunications and transportation have created a demand for talented lawyers who can practice in a global environment.
 Temple’s LL.M. in Transnational Law is designed to ensure that graduates have the skills and knowledge to compete successfully in the twenty-first century, where the practice of law is no longer limited by national borders.
 Our graduates are knowledgeable about international legal doctrines, adept at dealing with multiple legal systems, and familiar with other cultures.

 An admissions committee at our main campus evaluates applications for our LL.M. in Transnational Law degree program.
-A separate application is required for formal admission into this program regardless of whether the student has already been admitted to the Law Program in Tokyo.
+A separate application is required for formal admission into this program, regardless of whether the student has already been admitted to a law certificate or other program at Temple Law or Temple University Japan.

 - Fall – June 1